 (5) No bill to increase revenue shall become law unless approved by a two-thirds majority of the whole number of each House by a roll call vote recorded in each House's respective journal.

 (6) The Congress may waive the provisions of this Section for any fiscal year in which a declaration of war is in effect or a national emergency in which there is an imminent threat to national security and defense and is so declared by the President and adopted by a majority of the Congress.
-Temporary taxes may be imposed to financially support the expenses of a declared war or national emergency provided that said taxes expire no greater than three years after said war or national emergency is terminated.
+Temporary taxes may be imposed to financially support the expenses of a declared war or national emergency provided that said taxes expire no greater than five years after said war or national emergency is terminated.

 (7) Any bill, resolution, or other Legislative measure renewing extant, creating new, or increasing current fees, duties, and excise taxes shall be approved by a two-thirds majority of both Houses of Congress, shall automatically expire in ten years, be a standalone bill not combined with other legislation, not exceed five percent, and the votes and names of all Members shall be entered in the respective House's journal.